arackaf/micro-graphql-react/readme.md

 ## Transpiling decorators

 Be sure to use the `babel-plugin-transform-decorators-legacy` Babel plugin.
-The code is not _yet_ updated to work with the new decorators proposal.
+When the new decorators proposal is updated, this code will be updated to support both.

 ### But I don't like decorators